-It's not okay to resell my actual patterns, copy them and give them to friends, etc. I struggle to get by creating these designs, so if you like them, please pay for them and encourage others to do so as well.
-Six bucks is not a lot of money ;)
+It's not okay to resell my actual patterns, or to copy them and give them to friends, etc. If you like them, please pay for them and encourage others to do so as well.

 I (or my local yarn shop) want to teach a class (or host a knit-a-long) using one of your patterns - is that cool?

 Yeah!
 I'm fine with you using my patterns for classes or knit-a-longs, as long as each person involved purchases the pattern for their own use, either through the shop (wholesale info here), or through me directly.

 Can I see your cats?